WHAT FAMOUS FOR Elizabeth Barrett Browning was one of the most prominent English poets of the Victorian era. She is most famous for her love poetry.

 1825 The Rose and Zephyr is published in the Literary Gazette.

-RELATIONSHIPS By 1844 Elizabeth had been an invalid for many years, spending most of her time in her upstairs room, spending much of her time writing.
+RELATIONSHIPS By 1844 Elizabeth had been an invalid for many years, following her spinal injury.
+She spent most of her time in her upstairs room, spending much of her time writing.
 Her 1844 Poems made her one of the most popular writers in the land at the time and inspired well known poet Robert Browning to write to her, telling her how much he loved her poems.
 A family friend Kenyon arranged for Robert Browning to meet Elizabeth in May 1845, and so began one of the most famous courtships in literature.

 The courtship and marriage between Robert Browning and Elizabeth were carried out secretly.
 Six years his elder and an invalid, she could not believe that the vigorous and worldly Robert Browning really loved her as much as he professed to.
-After a private marriage at St. Marylebone Parish Church, making her Bobby's girl, Browning imitated his hero Shelley by spiriting his beloved off to Italy in September 1846, which became her home almost continuously until her death.
+After a private marriage at St. Marylebone Parish Church on September 12, 1846, Browning imitated his hero Shelley by spiriting his beloved off to Italy, which became her home until her death.
 Elizabeth's loyal nurse, Wilson, who witnessed the marriage, accompanied the couple to Italy.

 Her father disinherited Elizabeth, as he did each of his children who married.
 She repeatedly sought a reconciliation with her father but he returned her letters unopened.